pombredanne/centidb/docs/index.rst

 .. warning::

-    This is a prototype, focusing on useful APIs and physical data layout.
+    This is a prototype, focusing primarily on physical data layout.
 Many parts are missing, slow, broken and/or very nasty.

 `Github Repository <https://github.com/dw/acid/>`_